geotrev/omdomdom/README.md

 OmDomDom is a small virtual DOM implementation.
 Use it to:

-- Create virtual nodes
+- Create virtual nodes from DOM strings
 - Render those nodes to a page
 - Reconcile changes between virtual nodes and patch the DOM

-The bundle is very small at 2.4kb minified + gzipped.
-One reason for this small bundle size is that the library does very little work.
-It has no magic under the hood, or magic implementations.
+The library is intentionally very minimal.
+Instead of requiring knowledge of new syntax for things like handlers, special attributes/properties, and the like, you can write pure HTML, and manipulate it using pure JavaScript.

 Pull requests and issues welcome!